Hi, call me Alan.

 I am a postdoctoral research associate at the School of Public and International Affairs at Princeton University.
 In my research, I investigate how variations in the distribution of public preferences influence international bargaining in the context of polarization and great power competition between the United States, China, and Russia.
 To do so, I use mixed methods with a focus on bringing together two methodological traditions sometimes juxtaposed but seldom integrated: survey experiments and formal (game theoretic and computational) modeling.
 My research is forthcoming in the American Journal of Political Science.

 I received my PhD in Political Science (International Relations and Political Methodology) from The Ohio State University where I was a founding member and graduate fellow of Ohio State’s Models of Emergent Social Order (MESO) Lab.
-My research there is supported by the National Science Foundation; the Carnegie Corporation of New York; and the FTX Foundation’s Future Fund.
+My research there is supported by the National Science Foundation and the Carnegie Corporation of New York.

 I can be reached via email at email@example.com.